 First, we should look at why so few people drink gin on its own these days.
 Let’s rewind to the mid-17th century when gin got its dubious nickname ‘Mother’s Ruin’.
 Back then, gin was most popular when consumed straight from the bottle (no messing around there)!
 But as cocktails and G&Ts became popular, people sort of forgot about how good gin can be when it’s allowed to shine alone.

 So, is drinking gin straight a good idea in the 21st century?

 The answer is yes – gin is a great sipping spirit!
 But you’ll need to choose the right gin to avoid that abrasive ‘mouth full of pine’ feeling that poor quality bottles can leave.

-Order your bottle of Sing Gin now and take your tastebuds on a voyage into new territories…
+Order your gin hamper now and take your tastebuds on a voyage into new territories…

 Gin is shaped by the product from which it’s made and the way it is produced.
 Gin can be made from grain, grape, rice or beetroot.
 How a gin tastes when served neat will depend on what the neutral spirit is made from.